 Cecchetti later became a teacher at the Imperial Ballet School, where he introduced the training method of the Italian school, from which he eventually codified his own famous teaching method – the Cecchetti method.
 The virtuoso Italian school differed vastly from the more elegant, graceful French school, but by his second year of teaching, Cecchetti was giving some of his students private lessons.
 Among his Imperial Ballet students were some of the greatest names in ballet history – Nikolai and Sergei Legat, Olga Preobrazhenskaya, Alexander Gorsky, Matilda Kschessinskaya, Georgy and Lydia Kyaksht, Agrippina Vaganova, Mikhail Fokine, Vera Trefilova, Vaslav Nijinsky, Elsa Vill, Tamara Karsavina and Anna Pavlova.
 From 1892 to 1894, Cecchetti acted as Premier Maître de Ballet of the Imperial Theatre after Petipa fell ill and was forced to take leave.
 During these two years, he worked with Lev Ivanov and choreographed Baron Boris Fitinhof-Schell’s three-act ballet Cinderella, which introduced Russia to Pierina Legnani and the 32 fouettés.
 Enrico Cecchetti’s years in Russia greatly contributed to the Classical Era.

-In 1902, Cecchetti left St Petersburg when he was offered the post of Director of the Imperial Ballet School in Warsaw, Poland.
-His departure was not met without regret and a fabulous farewell benefit performance was staged for him, in which he was presented with many gifts and tributes from the public and his many friends and students.
+In 1902, Cecchetti left Saint Petersburg when he was offered the post of Director of the Imperial Ballet School in Warsaw, Poland.
+His reason for leaving Saint Petersburg, however, was partially due to his differences with the new Director of the Imperial Theatre, Col. Vladimir Teliakovsky.
+Cecchetti’s departure was not met without regret and a fabulous farewell benefit performance was staged for him, in which he was presented with many gifts and tributes from the public and his many friends and students.
 Cecchetti’s time in Warsaw saw him making a huge difference to the art of ballet and opera, but after the outbreak of the 1905 revolution, the city became too dangerous a place to remain in.
 Cecchetti and his wife returned to their native Italy, only to find that ballet and opera had greatly changed during their absence and, in Cecchetti’s mind, not for the better.
 He spent a great deal touring around Italy in an attempt to restore the two art forms to their former glory, before returning to Russia for a time, where he opened a private ballet school.